amitgoyal09/testherokuapp/README.md

 # testherokuapp
-For Getting Contact List in a JSON Formatted outpur
+For Getting Contact List in a JSON Formatted output

 ## Running Locally